"You haven't seen a tree until you've seen its shadow from the sky." Amelia Earhart

 The Forest is nestled on a gentle slope overlooking Lake Warnock, on the outskirts of Atchison.
 It is made up of trees from all fifty states and thirty-five countries around the world where Honorees reside.
 There are trees from George Washington's Mount Vernon Estate, the Bicentennial American Spruce, a tree from Amelia's grandfather's farm, and the Moon Tree grown from a seed taken to the moon by Command Pilot Stuart Roosa on Apollo 14.
 This latter tree honors the 17 astronauts who gave their lives in America's pioneering of space exploration.
 In 2003 a monument near the tree was dedicated to the seven astronauts lost on Columbia Shuttle.

 Included in this illustrious list are markers memorializing such aviation notables as Amelia Earhart, Charles Lindbergh, Jeana Yeager, the Wright Brothers, Sally Ride, Chuck Yeager, General "Jimmy" Doolittle, and Col Eileen M. Collins, the first woman to pilot a shuttle into space.
 In 1976, Memory Lane was designated as the first National Recreation Trail in Kansas.
 In 1991, a beautiful gazebo was dedicated to Fay Wells, in honor of her leadership to the Forest.
+A pond and waterfall honor Joe Carrigan for his many contributions as founding co-chairman.
 Nearby are the Amelia Earhart Earthworks and the Lake Warnock picnic grounds.

 Enjoy this 8minute video about the Forest